estefan3112/MAME-Realistic-Bezel-Artwork/README.md

 A general note as regards Screen Size in these Layout files:
 As explained to me by John in a post, nearly all traditional Cabinet monitors are 4:3 aspect ratio.
 Even if the game provides for a different internal screen resolution, they were displayed in 4:3.
 Although this results in distortion in some games, only this seems to provide the view of the original.
 Where the bezel artwork does not respect the 4:3 aspect ratio, I needed to compromise.

+# Important update: new layout format as of MAME 0.225

+Throughout 2020, the MAME layout format has been revamped.
+As of version 0.225, the 'old' layout files produce a warning in the Terminal, such as
+"Warning: layout view 'Upright_Artwork' contains deprecated bezel element."
+The required updates in my layout files are minor, and I will update gradually all layout files.
+For MAME versions < v0.225, I will retain the old version under the filename 'default.layold', which you obviously have to rename to 'default.lay' in order to work.

 This is work in progress, more artwork to arrive.
 It takes very long because I am doing a lot of testing before I am satisfied with the results.

 ALL WORK DONE HERE IS LICENSED UNDER GPL FOR FURTHER FREE USE.